Here is a consolidated list of best cryptocurrency exchanges with my comments:

-That’s why some people are even securing cryptocurrencies as their retirement funds, while some are doing pure speculation with short-term trading (i.e. buy low, sell high).
+That’s why some people are even earning interest on crypto, while some are doing pure speculation with short-term trading (i.e. buy low, sell high).

 And let’s not forget about those who are just starting off by looking around to find the answer to questions like:

 But before we talk about the best exchanges out there, I need to tell you that it’s not too late to get invested in cryptocurrencies.
 At the time of this writing, the Bitcoin and altcoin market is at an all-time high, with a market cap of $219 billion.
 I believe we will cross the $300 billion mark later this year.